driver1998/WinUI-MinGW/readme.md

 ## What works

 - XAML layout (load in **runtime** only)
-- Data binding with `ICustomPropertyProvider` (see `MainWindowViewModel.cpp` on how to implement this, it sucks but eh)
+- Data binding with `ICustomPropertyProvider` (see `MainWindowViewModel.cpp` and `Property.hpp` on how to implement this, it sucks but eh)
 - `ICommand`
 - Setting events from code-behind